PSICQUIC/psicquic-documentation/Faq.md

 <br />

 ## Are there guidelines on how to create valid PSIMITAB ? ##
 The original format (version 2.5) itself was first described in [Kerrien et al. (2007)](http://www.ncbi.nlm.nih.gov/pubmed/17925023) but you can also find it as part of the PSI-MI and PSICQUIC documentation.
-These documents only describe the various columns of the PSIMITAB format (2.5, 2.6 and 2.7) and the syntax of the data that can be stored.
-In addition to the format, the PSI-MI workgroup has defined a guideline referred to as [Data Distribution Best Practices](http://code.google.com/p/psicquic/wiki/DataDistributionBestPractices) that aims at standardising the use of the format to maximize its effectiveness.
-It is strongly recommended to read these documents before attempting to build a dataset using the [PSIMITAB 25 format](http://code.google.com/p/psicquic/wiki/MITAB25Format), [PSIMITAB 26 format](http://code.google.com/p/psicquic/wiki/MITAB26Format) or [PSIMITAB 27 format](http://code.google.com/p/psicquic/wiki/MITAB27Format).
+These documents only describe the various columns of the PSIMITAB format (2.5, 2.6, 2.7 and 2.8) and the syntax of the data that can be stored.
+In addition to the format, the PSI-MI workgroup has defined a guideline referred to as [Data Distribution Best Practices](DataDistributionBestPractices.md) that aims at standardising the use of the format to maximize its effectiveness.
+It is strongly recommended to read these documents before attempting to build a dataset using the [PSIMITAB 2.5](MITAB25Format.md), [PSIMITAB 2.6](MITAB26Format.md), [PSIMITAB 2.7](MITAB27Format.md) or [PSIMITAB 2.8](MITAB27Format.md) format.
 <br />

 ## What identifier should I use to describe my Interacting Proteins ? ##
 Most PSICQUIC providers are using UniProtKB ACs to describe their proteins, and this allows these services to be easily combined together.
-For more information, look at the [Data Distribution Best Practices](http://code.google.com/p/psicquic/wiki/DataDistributionBestPractices).
+For more information, look at the [Data Distribution Best Practices](DataDistributionBestPractices.md).
 <br />